Sydney Olympic FC: 1990s

 The 1990s began on the right foot for the club as it sneaked into that year's NSL Finals Series in 5th.
-After a historic Finals run, winning 3-straight sudden death Semi-Finals against Adelaide City, South Melbourne and Melbourne Knights and a year after Sydney Olympic's 1989 NSL Grand Final loss against Marconi, 1990 saw Sydney Olympic meet Marconi once again in the Grand Final.
+After a historic Finals run, winning 3-straight sudden-death Semi-Finals against Adelaide City, South Melbourne and Melbourne Knights, and a year after Sydney Olympic's 1989 NSL Grand Final loss against Marconi, 1990 saw Sydney Olympic meet Marconi once again in the Grand Final.
 This time it would be Olympic's day as they exacted revenge by beating Marconi 2–0, before a then record NSL crowd of 26,353.
 Scorers that day were Alistair Edwards and Robert Ironside either side of half-time.
 1990 also saw Sydney Olympic reach another NSL Cup Final, their 4th in 8 years, unfortunately going down to South Melbourne.

-In defense of their title in season 1990/91, Sydney Olympic endured an inconsistent season, which came down to the last match of the regular season in what became a pre-Finals Series playoff against 6th placed Parramatta Melita.
+In defense of their title in season 1990/91, Sydney Olympic endured an inconsistent season, which came down to the last match of the regular season in what became a pre-Finals Series playoff against 6th-placed Parramatta Melita.
 Sitting in 5th, a draw would have been enough for Olympic to finish in the top 5 and qualify for the Finals, but a late Parramatta goal ensured Olympic would succumb to a 1–0 loss and were leapfrogged into the top 5 by Parramatta FC.

-Sydney Olympic surged once again in season 1991/92, missing out on the Minor Premiership by 1 point.
-Things were looking promising heading into that season's Finals Series, but it was not to be as Olympic were disappointingly bundled out of the Finals.
+Sydney Olympic surged once again in season 1991/92, missing out on the Minor Premiership by one point.
+The situation looked promising heading into that season's Finals Series, but it was not to be as Olympic were disappointingly bundled out of the Finals.

 The next few seasons were inconsistent for Olympic.
 1992/93 (9th), 1993/94 (6th), 1994/95 (9th).

-For season 1995/96, Sydney Olympic formed a prosperous partnership with the University of Technology Sydney (UTS) and became known as UTS Sydney Olympic.
-During that time, the club's home ground was Leichhardt Oval, 1995/96 also saw Olympic finish 3rd on the ladder 1 point behind eventual Minor Premiers and old foes Marconi.
+For the 1995/96 season, Sydney Olympic formed a prosperous partnership with the University of Technology Sydney (UTS) and became known as UTS Sydney Olympic.
+During that time, the club's home ground was Leichhardt Oval; 1995/96 also saw Olympic finish 3rd on the ladder, one point behind eventual Minor Premiers and old foes Marconi.
 Qualifying for the Finals Series again, Olympic were eventually eliminated by Adelaide City.

 A change of home ground awaited the Blues going into season 1996/97.
 Belmore Sports Ground, in the more traditional heartland of Olympic, became the club's new home.
 In April 1997, Sydney Olympic enjoyed a record home attendance in the NSL at Belmore, of 16,724 against Marconi.
-Sydney Olympic missed out on Finals Football ending the season in 9th.
+Sydney Olympic missed out on Finals Football, ending the season in 9th.

 Season 1997/98 also saw the club's worst ever defeat in January 1998, when the Canberra Cosmos inflicted an 8–1 loss on Sydney Olympic in the nation's capital.
 This season saw Olympic finish 9th.